lukes/nanook/README.md

 ## Initializing

 Nanook will by default connect to `http://localhost:7076`.
-If you're using Nanook from the nano node itself this will generally work fine.

 ```ruby
 nanook = Nanook.new